rajayush01/QuizApp/README.md

-# React Project Setup Instructions
+# QuizApp Project Setup Instructions

 # Prerequisites
 Ensure you have the following installed: